jeremyButtler/freezeTB/included-programs.md

 Chapter six: the GUI fiend

-In programs/guiFreezeTB there is a script called gui.tcl.
-  This is the GUI script used in guiFreezeTB.
-However, you need to use rmBlocks from my `build` repository to get it to run with wish
-  (`rmBlocks -file gui.tcl | wish`).
+There are two GUI version of freezeTB.
+For ftbRay, you can not edit the GUI (everything is in C).
+For ftbTclTk you can, because it uses a Tcl script for the GUI.
+This script is `gui.tcl` and is located in `programs/ftbTclTkSrc`.
+In order to use `gui.tcl` you will have to convert it from its current form to a true Tcl script with rmBlocks from my `build`.
+After the conversion you can run it with (`rmBlocks -file gui.tcl | wish`).
 You will also need the command line freezeTB (installed by default if did default install).
-However, it does run on its own with wish.

-The main reason for gui.tcl is that it allows you to edit the gui for guiFreezeTB and view it in reall time.
-You can then convert it to the freezeTB gui script using `rmBlocks -no-script -file gui.tcl > gui-FTB.tcl`.
+The main reason for gui.tcl is that it it is needed for TclTk.
+You can then convert it to the primary freezeTB gui script using `rmBlocks -no-script -file gui.tcl > gui-FTB.tcl`.
   You can then copy `gui-FTB.tcl` to your freezeTBFiles location to get the new gui.

 On the surface it sounds good, until you dig in.
-Then comes the nightmare of my documentation (adds a lot of lines) and just how many lines this GUI takes (1k with everything merged and comments removed).
+Then comes the nightmare of my documentation (adds a lot of lines) and just how many lines this GUI takes.
 You will also need to understand my syntax for rmBlocks.

 I also need to release rmBlocks.
 It is currently part of a larger, side project I am working on.
 So, I do not plan